zenotech/common-superbuild/README.md

     exists, the idea is that time will not be needed to rediscover the reason it exists.

+## ParaView Plugins

+ParaView plugins are prevalent in superbuilds.
+There are support APIs in the [SuperbuildPluginMacros][plugin-macros] module.

+Projects which provide ParaView XML files may use the `superbuild_declare_paraview_xml_files` function to describe what plugin XML files will be installed by the project.
+Packaging may access this information via the following variables:

+  - `projects_with_plugins`: A list of projects with associated plugin XML variables set.
+  - `${project}_plugin_files`: A list of plugin XML files provided by the project.
+  - `${project}_plugin_omit`: A list of plugins to omit from the XML files (usually because they are static).

+Projects which consume plugins may use the `superbuild_omit_plugins_from_project` function to exclude plugins from a project.

 ## Examples

 *TODO*: Add some examples of projects.